Can Bearded Dragons Eat Parsley? 5 Dangers Vs 5 Benefits!

 benefits of feeding parsley to bearded dragons

 Parsley has been used as a medicinal herb for its immense nutritional value.
 It has appeared severally in traditional medicine and is still making headway in modern medicine, as well as our dishes around the world.
-That being said, here’s how parsley is good for your bearded dragon:
+That being said, here’s how parsley can benefit your bearded dragon:

 The vitamin A in parsley is tremendous.
 With the little your pet may munch out of the plant, it will be getting sustainable counts of vitamin A added to its daily value.
 Vitamin A plays a good role in ensuring your beardie’s eyes are healthy enough to pick on the faintest signals.
-Vitamin A works hand in hand with the retina to replicate signals to the brain.
-The lack of vitamin A thereof causes your dragon to wear out the retina which leads to blindness along the line.
+The lack of vitamin A thereof causes your dragon to wear out its retina which leads to blindness with time.
 So, the more vitamin A, the better sight your pet has.

 Parsley May Help Heal Wounds

 Parsley is rich in vitamin K which is associated with blood clotting.
 When your beardie nicks itself perhaps by scratching against a rough surface, several organic compounds come into play to stop the bleeding and seal the wound.
-Without vitamin K, your dragon will be deficient in the necessary proteins needed for this process.
-This means that it is a potential risk of internal bleeding, infection, and blood loss.
+Without sufficient vitamin K, your dragon won’t have the necessary proteins for this process, increasing the risk of bleeding, infection, and blood loss.

 Parsley Has Anti-Inflammatory Properties

-Inflammation is a common result of injuries, and bearded dragons are exposed to such one way or the other.
-Parsley contains phenolic compounds that have been studied and proven to reduce inflammation by restricting inflammatory enzymes.
-Thus, your beardie can experience a faster and painless recovery.
+Inflammation often occurs as a result of injuries, and bearded dragons can be susceptible to this.
+Parsley contains phenolic compounds that have been studied and shown to reduce inflammation.
+As a result, your beardie can experience a faster and more comfortable recovery.

 Parsley Helps To Boost Immunity To Diseases

 Vitamin A, vitamin C, and folate play good roles in boosting immunity.
 They are all cofactors for enabling the production of antibodies and protecting the cell from dangerous antigens by maintaining the cell membranes.
-Vitamin C is also an antioxidant that protects the cells from destructive molecules that can cause cell damage and abnormal cell growth.
-Overall, parsley can improve the immune system of your beardie.
+Vitamin C is also an antioxidant that helps in shielding the cells from damage.
+Hence, incorporating parsley into your beardie’s diet can enhance its immune system.

-Even for us, parsley is mostly used as a seasoning and too much of it can overwhelm the meal.
-The same applies to your beardie, only that in this case, its health is terribly at risk.
+Even for us, parsley is often used as a seasoning as too much of it can overwhelm the meal.
+The same applies to your beardie, only that in this case, its health is at risk.

 Metabolic Bone Disease